claudiofsr/find-identical-files/README.md

 # find_duplicate_files
-Find duplicate files according to their size and hashing algorithm.
+Find identical files according to their size and hashing algorithm.

 "A hash function is a mathematical algorithm that takes an input (in this case, a file) and produces a fixed-size string of characters, known as a hash value or checksum.